vi/simple_cbor_stream_parse/README.md

 * Should work with 32-bit or 16-bit registers.
 Float support is also opt-out.
 * No buffering at all in low-level mode.
 You are in charge for buffering.
 Parse function expects [write(2)](http://man7.org/linux/man-pages/man2/write.2.html) semantics and process less bytes than you have pushed into it (including 0 bytes if there is not enough data).
 * Helper function to parse from a FD (with buffering) or from memory.
+* There is C++ binding. istream version has unavoidable buffering, low-level version requires allocation.

 ## Concerns/Notes: